psycaroly/psycaroly.github.io/_pages/about.md

 Nice to meet you.

-I am currently a postdoc at the [Chair of Psychological Methods and Diagnostics at LMU Munich](https://www.psy.lmu.de/pm/personen/lehrstuhlmitarbeiter/zygar/index.html) and interim professor for Psychological Methods at the [Charlotte Fresenius University of Psychology in Munich](https://www.charlotte-fresenius-uni.de/forschung-lehre/professuren/caroline-zygar-hoffmann/).
+I am a professor for Psychological Methods at the [Charlotte Fresenius University of Psychology in Munich](https://www.charlotte-fresenius-uni.de/forschung-lehre/professuren/caroline-zygar-hoffmann/), and associated researcher at the [Chair of Psychological Methods and Diagnostics at LMU Munich](https://www.lmu.de/psy/de/personen/kontaktseite/kontaktseite_12480.html).

 My research focuses on motivational processes in couple relationships and methodological approaches to study everyday life (Experience Sampling, Ecological Momentary Interventions; [find out more in my publications](https://psycaroly.github.io/publications/)).